Your Foundation for Business Studies

 Community college students who want to pursue a career in economics generally choose to continue their education by seeking a bachelor’s degree at a four-year college or university.

-The Southwestern Illinois College Business program in economics provides students with the opportunity to take advantage of state-of-the-art facilities and highly qualified instructors to obtain an excellent foundation for further study in business.
+The Southwestern Illinois College Business program in economics provides students with the opportunity to take advantage of current technologies and highly qualified instructors to obtain an excellent foundation for further study in business.

 Illinois Articulation Initiative